 Submissions may be examined by application to the Docket Clerk at the Civil Aviation Authority between 8:30 am and 4:30 pm on weekdays, except statutory holidays.

 Insertion of Amendments

-The amendments to the rules in this Part are reflected by the insertion of new definitions and new abbreviations.
+The amendments to the rules in this Part are reflected by the insertion of a new rule.

 Effective date of rule